Neeraj6008/ReadBeforeDoom/README.md

 - Web scraping: `requests`, `BeautifulSoup4`, `urllib`
 - Data storage: `sqlite`
 - Security: `hashlib`
-- NLP: `spacy` (moving to nltk because of spacy has some issue with π-thon)
+- NLP: `Regex`
 - Network: `dns`, `ipaddress`, `idna`

 ## Future Plans

-The current implementation serves as a proof-of-concept with a modular design, this project still needs a lot of working, such as:
+The current program is still in like version 1 and needs a lot of working, such as:
 * enabling to be able to work for dynamic pages
 * Improving the NLP
 * Making the suggestions better and detailed